 First of all, what does SLGT-2 stand for?
 SGLT-2 stands for ‘sodium-glucose linked transporter 2’.
 SGLT2 is a protein within the kidney tubules that regulates glucose reabsorption in the kidneys.
 Typically, all of the glucose that passes through the kidneys gets reabsorbed.
 However, in many with diabetes, the glucose load may be too much for the kidneys to filter, so that rather than being reabsorbed, some of the glucose will be spilled into the urine.
 Often, this is the first sign that many have, when discovering that they have diabetes.
 Glucose in the urine is called “glycosuria” and to be clear, this is an abnormal finding.
 The term “diabetes mellitus” derived from two words.
 The word diabetes meant to urinate excessively (like a “siphon”).
 The word mellitus meant sugar, or sweet.
 In nursing school, we were told the tale that long ago, it was one of the responsibilities of a nurse to taste urine to see if it tasted sweet, in order to diagnose diabetes.
-Man, am I glad I am a nurse in 2015 and not 1915!
+Man, am I glad I am a nurse now and not 100 years ago!
 I’m off track already….ok, back to the topic at hand!

 How does an SGLT-2 Inhibitor work?
 Well, an “inhibitor” is something that “inhibits” something else, or works against something else.
 So, an SGLT-2 “inhibitor” blocks the action of SGLT-2, thereby, allowing some of the glucose ingested, to pass out through the urine.
 So, you basically urinate out some of the glucose you eat.
 This class of drugs is sometimes called a “glucoretic.”
 In other words, we are familiar with how a diuretic works, it causes us to lose fluid in the form of urine.
 Therefore, a “glucoretic” causes us to lose glucose through the urine.
 It is estimated that 30-50% of the filtered glucose load can be “inhibited” or up to 50-80g of glucose can be eliminated daily in the urine (2).